“Teaching the new age player old school skills.” That’s what they promise to do at the 76ers Skills Academy.

 - Accelerated passing techniques (e.g. one-handed passes and no-follow-through chest pass).

-- Utilising extra spin on the ball in passes and dribbles.
+- Utilising extra spin on the ball when passing and dribbling.

 - Finishing above the rim off alley-oops and offensive rebounds.